blackpuppy/docs/en/development/routing.rst

 access the passed ID at ``$this->request->params['id']``.

-If you have a single controller in your application and you do not want the controller name to appear in the url, you can map all urls to actions in your controller.
-For example, to map all urls to actions of the ``home`` controller, e.g have urls like ``/demo`` instead of ``/home/demo``, you can do the following::
+If you have a single controller in your application and you do not want the controller name to appear in the URL, you can map all URLs to actions in your controller.
+For example, to map all URLs to actions of the ``home`` controller, e.g have URLs like ``/demo`` instead of ``/home/demo``, you can do the following::

     Router::connect('/:action', array('controller' => 'home'));

-If you would like to provide a case insensitive url, you can use regular expression inline modifiers::
+If you would like to provide a case insensitive URL, you can use regular expression inline modifiers::

     Router::connect(